juttle/juttle-engine/examples/postgres-diskstats/README.md

 While we could ingest this data into another Posgres table, in this example we leave it in a file, to showcase joining data from different sources in a Juttle program.

+You can view this example on the demo system [demo.juttle.io](http://demo.juttle.io/?path=/examples/postgres-diskstats/throughput.juttle), or run it on your own using docker (see the parent [README](../README.md)).

 ## tl;dr

 Run this from the parent `examples` dir (details in the parent [README.md](../README.md)):